Explore the magic of Christmastime in France with a visit to some of its best markets and festive events...

 As you take a tour through the abbey, be transported to another world with the sights and smells of Christmas.
 Enjoy le Noël blanc de l’abbaye or discover the Table of Tales, and re-call your favourite childhood stories.

 There's always lots going on at Rouen's Christmas market which can be found in front of the famous Gothic cathedral.
 Givrée means 'frosty', and Rouen really likes to celebrate the festive season in style as a winter wonderland comes to town, complete with an ice rink and a Big Wheel.

 The rows of snow white chalets nestle under the shadow of the cathedral and there's a great selection of gift ideas to snap up.
-Whether you want some warming winter spices for your Bake Off loving friend, artisan gifts for someone who likes their artwork a bit quirky or a selection of quality local produce for a winter feast, you'll find what you're looking for here.
+Whether you’re looking for some traditional tasty treats for a winter feast, or looking for an artisan gift for someone special, there are over 80 chalets for you to explore.

 Le Havre's Christmas market is always a pretty one.
 Located on the Place de l'Hotel de Ville and framed by August Perret's city hall, you definitely won't be able to miss the market and its huge Big Wheel.

 The light-up decorations and water fountain effects make a magical backdrop to white chalets filled with gingerbreads, wines, handicrafts and more.
 Make sure you enjoy some vin chaud, mulled wine, to really get into the Christmas spirit!

 Marché de Noël, Nantes

 Technically in Pay de la Loire but for centuries the capital of Brittany, Nantes celebrates Christmas with a huge market selling produce from all around the region and across France.
 With lots of artisans selling original, locally-produced handicrafts and such a selection of local food and drink, you might well get all your Christmas shopping done here!